 Born in Grey county, Ontario, February 2, 1877, Mr. Speck is a son of William and Mary (Milson) Speck, natives of Yorkshire, England.
-The father came to Canada as a young man, while the mother was brought to this country by her parents.
+The father came to Canada as a young man, while the mother was brought to this country by to canada as a young man, while the motier was brough to this country by her parents.
 Both families settled in Grey county, Ontario, where the father and mother subsequently married and continued their residence.
 The mother is still living in Grey county but the father passed away in 1887.
 George R. Speck was reared under the parental roof and early grounded in the old-fashioned virtues of honesty and industry.
-When he was ten years of age, however, heavy responsibilities descended upon his shoulders, his father design at that period and he became at that early age the mainstay of his widowed. dying at that period, and he became at that early age the mainstay of his widowed mother and the family.
+When he was ten years of age, however, heavy responsibilities descended upon his shoulders, his father dying at that period and he became at that early age the mainstay of his widowed dying at that period, and he became at that early age the mainstay of his widowed mother and the family.
 Soon after his father's demise he took charge of the operation of the farm, subsequently taking over the whole management of the place and continuing in the operation and cultivation of the homestead until 1904, which year marks his removal to British Columbia.
-Locating in New Westminster, he accepted a position with his brother Alexander, who was there engaged in the mercantile business, remaining in that connection for two and engaged in the mercanthe business, remaining in that connection for two and one-half years.
+Locating in New Westminster, he accepted a position with his brother Alexander, who was there engaged in the mercantile business, remaining in that connection for two and engaged in the mercanthe outsness, remaining in that connection for two and one-half years.
 Not content, however, to remain in a dependent position, he in 1906 set out for himself and established himself independently although he had a capital of but one hundred and twenty dollars.
 The confidence reposed in him by others, however, enabled him to borrow four hundred dollars and he then purchased of Thomas Mobray a bicycle business for twenty-eight hundred dollars, paying five hundred dollars down as the first cash payment.
-The shrewdies of his judgment and his ability and industry however, were the day shrewdness of his judgment and his ability and industry, however, won the day and within the short period of fourteen months he had paid for his business in full and had returned the four hundred dollars which he had borrowed.
+The chrowchees of his independent and his ability and inductry however, wen the down shrewdness of his judgment and his ability and industry, however, won the day and within the short period of fourteen months he had paid for his business in full and had returned the four hundred dollars which he had borrowed.
 He has since added a full and complete line of sporting goods and by giving his whole attention to his affairs has built up an extensive and profitable enterprise.
 His is one of the leading concerns of the kind in New Westminster, which is steadily increasing in representative patronage.
-His success is the more creditable to him as it can be ascribed to no advantageous circumstances but is due only to his own indefatigable efforts.
+His success is the more credita-ble to him as it can be ascribed to no advantageous circumstances but is due only to his own indefatigable efforts.